-Serbia: Tender for feasibility study for desulfurization and wastewater treatment facilities at TPP Kostolac A19.
-October 2020. / News Serbia Energy
+Serbia: Tender for feasibility study for desulfurization and wastewater treatment facilities at TPP Kostolac A, News Serbia Energy

 A tender for the preparation of a feasibility study for the construction of flue gas desulfurization facilities for both units of its coal-fired thermal power plant Kostolac A, as well as the construction of a wastewater treatment facility was launched by Serbian state-owned power utility EPS.